Flammability, Smoke Emission & Toxicity

 • Toxic content in combustion products

-• Testing laboratory (full name of independent testing entity)
+• Testing laboratory (full name of independent testing entity for each test report)

 • Submittal letter (letter number(s) submitting test reports and material specifications)